wwwil/qlcplus-http-api/README.md

 Refer to the [QLC+ Web API test page](https://www.qlcplus.org/Test_Web_API.html) for more details on how to interact with QLC+ over a websocket.
 You may need to save the page locally for it to work correctly.

+Known issues:

+- When setting a widget to a value it already has QLC+ will not respond.
+This mostly affects slider widgets as buttons are usually only pressed briefly.
+This causes the read request to hang until it hits the timeout, it does not affect other requests.